 For these reasons, it was also important to me to use similar stylistic devices in the creative implementation as the genre models from other forms of media do.
 For example, the genre glorification of the Tarantino films, exaggerated to the extreme

 Johannes Sich: “The development of the game actually took place parallel to the development of crowdfunding.
-When I developed the first concepts for La Cosa Nostra, there were no crowdfunding platforms at all.
-Only later, when we were already seriously considering the release, did we first hear about Kickstarter, and then also from Startnext and other platforms.
-At that time there were already very successful board game projects in the USA, but in German-speaking countries interest still seemed very subdued.
-Therefore, this path did not seem particularly promising to me at first.
-Only when the card game “Steam Noir Revolution” broke the ice on Startnext and was extremely successful was I convinced of it.Spielpunkt: How did crowdfunding platforms influence the development of La Cosa Nostra?
+When I developed the first concepts for La Cosa Nostra, there were no crowdfunding platforms yet.
+It was only later, when we began to seriously consider publishing it, that we first heard about it Kickstarter, and then also from Startnext and other platforms.
+At that time there were already very successful board game projects in the USA, but interest in German-speaking countries still seemed very subdued.
+That's why this route didn't seem particularly promising to me at first.
+It was only when the card game “Steam Noir Revolution” broke the ice on Startnext and was extremely successful that I was convinced of it.Spielpunkt: How did crowdfunding platforms influence the development of La Cosa Nostra?

-At that time we were actually looking for a publisher that wanted to publish La Cosa Nostra.
-But suddenly we were so enthusiastic about the crowdfunding idea that we were almost relieved when the publisher's cancellation arrived.
-We stopped trying the very tedious search for a publisher, but started preparing for the campaign. "
+At that time we were actually looking for a publisher who wanted to publish La Cosa Nostra.
+Suddenly, however, we were so enthusiastic about the crowdfunding idea that we were almost relieved when the publisher's cancellation came.
+We didn't try any further with the very lengthy search for a publisher, but started to prepare the campaign."

-Johannes Sich: “From a lot of difficulties.
-First of all, with the actual development of the game.
-It was my first game and accordingly I had no experience with it.
-Nevertheless, I was convinced that it would be very easy if you thought it through well enough and were creative enough.
-But far from it - it was only after years of dealing with the topic that I realized that there was much more to it, and that you always had to overcome your convictions and your own arrogance.
-There were repeated points where I had to realize that the game is still a long way from being as good as I had thought.Spielpunkt: What difficulties did you encounter during development?
+Johannes Sich: “From a whole lot of difficulties.
+First of all with the actual development of the game.
+It was my first game so I had no experience with it.
+Nevertheless, I was convinced that it would be quite easy if you thought about it well enough and were creative enough.
+But far from it - only after years of dealing with the topic did I realize that there is much more to it and that you have to overcome your convictions and your own arrogance again and again.
+There were repeated points where I realized that the game wasn't as good as I thought it would be.Spielpunkt: What difficulties did you encounter during development?